Matt Krook: San Francisco Giants

+Tampa Bay Rays

-On December 20, 2017, the Giants traded Krook, Christian Arroyo, Denard Span, and Stephen Woods to the Tampa Bay Rays for Evan Longoria and cash considerations.
-Krook spent the 2018 season with the Montgomery Biscuits, pitching to a 4–2 record with a 4.26 ERA in 37 games (six starts).
+On December 20, 2017, the Giants traded Krook, Christian Arroyo, Denard Span, and Stephen Woods Jr. to the Tampa Bay Rays in exchange for Evan Longoria and cash considerations.
+Krook spent the 2018 season with the Double-A Montgomery Biscuits, pitching to a 4–2 record with a 4.26 ERA in 37 games (six starts).
 He returned to Montgomery to begin 2019.
+In 32 appearances (18 starts) for the Biscuits, Krook registered a 2–3 record and 4.50 ERA with 52 strikeouts in 50 innings pitched.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

+New York Yankees

 On December 10, 2020, the New York Yankees selected Krook from the Rays in the minor league phase of the Rule 5 draft.
-He began the 2021 season with the Somerset Patriots and was promoted to the Scranton/Wilkes-Barre RailRiders during the season.
+He began the 2021 season with the Double-A Somerset Patriots and was promoted to the Triple-A Scranton/Wilkes-Barre RailRiders during the season.
 He started for Scranton/Wilkes-Barre on Opening Day of the 2022 season.
-Krook had a 10-7 record and a 4.09 ERA for the RailRiders in 2022.
+Krook had a 10–7 record and a 4.09 ERA for the RailRiders in 2022.
 His 155 strikeouts set a new franchise record for a season which was previously held by Carlton Loewer since 1997.

-After the 2022 season, the Yankees added him to their 40-man roster.
+On November 10, 2022, the Yankees added Krook to their 40-man roster to protect him from the Rule 5 draft.
+Krook was optioned to Triple-A Scranton/Wilkes-Barre to begin the 2023 season.
+He transitioned into a relief pitcher in 2023.
+In 12 games, Krook registered a 1.04 ERA with 34 strikeouts in 17 1/3 innings pitched.

+On May 27, 2023, Yankees promoted Krook to the major leagues for the first time.
+He went unused out of the Yankees bullpen and was optioned to Triple-A Scranton on June 1, becoming a phantom ballplayer.
+On June 8, Krook was recalled after Nestor Cortés was placed on the injured list.
+On June 16 at Fenway Park, Krook made his major league debut.
+In four games for the Yankees, he pitched to a 24.75 ERA with three strikeouts across four innings pitched.

+On February 13, 2024, Krook was designated for assignment following the waiver claim of Jordan Groshans.

+Baltimore Orioles

+On February 18, 2024, the Yankees traded Krook to the Baltimore Orioles for cash considerations.
+He was optioned to the Triple-A Norfolk Tides to begin the 2024 season.
+He was recalled by the Orioles when Corbin Burnes was placed on the paternity list on June 28.
+He returned to the Tides after surrendering a Wyatt Langford three-run homer in the eighth inning of an 11–2 loss to the Texas Rangers on June 30.
+Krook was designated for assignment by the Orioles on July 30.
+He cleared waivers and was sent outright to Norfolk on August 2.
+Krook elected free agency following the season on November 4.